 If there's one job aid your team’s probably already using, it’s checklists.

-A checklist job aid has bite-sized information to help employees organize, plan and manage tasks in no specific order.
+A checklist or to-do list job aid has bite-sized information to help employees organize, plan and manage tasks in no specific order.

 It typically groups a list of action items, variables and requirements to remind employees how to do tasks correctly, subject to certain conditions.